You can grow carrots just about any time of the year in raised beds or containers—even in winter with the protection of a plastic tunnel.

-A raised bed or a half-barrel or other container filled with planting mix make a good home for carrots.
+A raised bed or a half-barrel or other container filled with planting mix makes a good home for carrots.
+An in-ground bed free of pebbles and debris is ideal.
 Prepare the planting bed by turning the soil to a depth of at least 12 inches.
 If your soil is heavy with clay, add sand and well-aged compost to the bed and turn it under with a garden fork.
 Loose soil is best for carrot growing.
 Be sure to clear the bed of clods and stones which can cause carrot roots to fork or grow malformed.

 Sprinkle bone meal across the bed, but don’t add manure to the soil bed before growing carrots.
 Bone meal is rich in phosphorus which encourages root growth; the nitrogen in manure will cause carrots to grow hairy roots.
-Water the bed deeply and let it sit a day or two before sowing carrots; you want evenly moist soil for fastest germination and growth.
+Water the bed deeply and let it sit a day or two before sowing carrots; you want evenly moist soil for the fastest germination and growth.

 Cover the bed with floating row covers to protect the shallow sown seed from the overhead drips of rain or irrigation that might uncover and expose the seed.
 Where the weather is hot and dry, use strips of burlap to cover the planting beds or rows (sprinkle the burlap with water to keep the seedbed just moist until seeds sprout).
 Be sure to look under your protective cover every day or two; when seeds sprout remove the burlap.
 Floating row covers can remain in place—particularly if temperatures dip below 40°F in your region.